Experts question ethics of placebo drug trials in case of Ebola

 Heymann, Piot and 15 other signatories to the Lancet letter said: "We disagree".

-"No one insisted that western medical workers offered ZMapp and other investigational products were randomized to receive the drug or conventional care plus a placebo," they wrote.
+"No one insisted that western medical workers offered ZMapp and other investigational products were randomised to receive the drug or conventional care plus a placebo," they wrote.

 (Editing by Ben Hirschler and Sonya Hepinstall)